cgood92/mmm/readme.md

   - Search data, organizing results with [index.js](index.js)
   - Test search with `npm test`
   - Convert CSV into JSON, using [converterClient/index.html](converterClient/index.html), which I also built
+  - In the [converterClient/js/index.js](converterClient/js/index.js), replace the variable `transcriptMap` with the JSON produced in the converter above
+  - Upload [converterClient/js/index.js](converterClient/js/index.js) using the wordpress file uploader plugin, to the destination path `https://stage.mountainmeadowsmassacre.com/wp-content/transcripts/map/transcriptMap2.js`

 The goal is to use these tools for use of a small web component which will be live and available (soon) at [https://mountainmeadowsmassacre.com/legal](https://mountainmeadowsmassacre.com/legal).